|Partner Institution/Organization Homepage:||Click to visit|

 NUS features a very lively and vibrant student life, with more than 90 clubs and organizations Princeton students can participate in.

-- Apply directly to the program by April 15, 2019.
+- Apply directly to the program and submit hard copy of materials to OIP by April 15, 2020.
 Visit the program website directly for application instructions and deadlines.
 Please note that program application deadlines are often earlier than Princeton approval deadlines.

 - Complete the Princeton approval process by April 30, 2020.
 You may download the course approval form and instructions from your GPS application.
 Click “apply now” on this brochure to access these items.
 Check GPS for Princeton’s approval deadlines.

 - Make an appointment with a study abroad adviser

 - Attend an OIP event or info session